konsultin/go-boilerplate/libs/logk/README.md

 # logk - Logging Library

 A flexible logging interface with standard logger implementation, support for multiple log levels, namespaces, and child loggers.
-Part of the Konsultin backend boilerplate.
+Part of the konsultin backend boilerplate.

 ## Features